roywakumelojr/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach allows the callback function to mutate the current array were as map returns a new array.

 2. What is the difference between a function and a method?

+Functions are usually on the global scope were as methods are functions that are created inside the objects.

 3. What is closure?

+A closure can be defined as a function that has the ability to interact with functions or manipulate variables on the outer scope.

 4. Describe the four rules of the 'this' keyword.

+- Window Binding which refers to the global object.

+- Implicit Binding which refers to the 'this' statement being bound to the content of whatever is listed on the left side of the dot.

+- New Binding which refers to the new object that gets created then called for use.

+- Explicit Binding which refers to when 'this' is explicitly defined.

 5. Why do we need super() in an extended class?

+super () helps streamline the inheritance process of passing properties from a parent class to a child class thus eliminating the need to rewrite various general attributes that are shared between the classes.

 ## Project Set up